 Boehner 'closer' to calling for ouster of U.S. Veterans Affairs chief

-WASHINGTON (Reuters) - U.S. House Speaker John Boehner said on Thursday he is "getting closer" to asking Veterans Affairs Secretary Eric Shinseki to resign, saying he is still unconvinced that this would solve the agency's problems.
+WASHINGTON May 22 (Reuters) - U.S. House Speaker John Boehner said on Thursday he is getting "closer" to calling for the resignation of Veterans Affairs Secretary Eric Shinseki, but remains unconvinced that his removal would solve the agency's problems.

-Boehner said he lacked confidence the VA's own inspector general has the "interest or capacity" to root out the source and full extent of problems behind allegations that VA medical centers across the country were covering up long wait times for veteran care appointments.
+Boehner said he lacked confidence that the VA's own inspector general has the "interest or capacity" to root out the source and full extent of problems that have led to allegations that VA medical centers across the country were covering up long wait times for veteran care appointments.

 VA doctors in Phoenix say 40 veterans died while waiting for care at local VA facilities.

 Boehner said continued reports of delayed care and secret waiting lists constitute a "systemic failure," but stopped short of calling for the ouster of Shinseki, a retired four-star general.

 "I've not called for General Shinseki to resign, although I have to admit I'm getting a little closer," said Boehner, a Republican.
 He explained if Shinseki was ousted it would shift attention to confirmation hearings for a replacement rather than fixing problems at the VA.

 "All that I do know is that the House of Representatives has a responsibility to get to the bottom of these issues and we will be working forthrightly to do that," Boehner said.

 The House Veterans Affairs Committee is pursuing its own investigation into the care delays, which include subpoenas for documents related to secret waiting lists at VA facilities in Phoenix.

 "These are men and women who have served our country and we're not just letting them down, we're letting them die," Boehner said.
 "This is awful stuff, and somebody ought to be held accountable for it."